Code of Conduct, Terms, Conditions, & Policies

 • Spam (posts containing more than one URL or unrelated URL are considered spam)

-• Inaccurate information (this information may also be corrected in comments or additional posts from official sources such as Arthur Flame/Flaming Art)
+• Inaccurate information (this information may also be corrected in comments or additional posts from official sources such as the Apogaea General Information page)

 • Unnecessarily inflammatory language or posts attacking a point of view

-• Abusive language targeted to any groups (ethnic, racial, religious, class-related, ect.)
+• Abusive language targeted to any groups (ethnic, racial, religious, class-related, etc.)

 • Content that knowingly violates the copyright, trademark or trade secret of any individual or entity